 However, these changes will be very onerous for large shops, and already some sellers are bitterly protesting the work required, especially since there are no bulk editing tools, and Etsy has removed the ability to enter all variations at the same time separated by commas.
 If Etsy rushes the search changes before people have had a chance to edit everything, expect a huge outcry.

 How will this affect search?

 As mentioned above, the new attributes will be used as filters in the future, so buyers will be able to narrow down selection.
 The attributes, both pre-set and custom, will also now be searchable, just like titles and tags.
 It is impossible to predict how that change will alter search rankings, because we don't know whether the attributes will get the same weight as tags, or if repeating words will be necessary in all 3 places (title, tags, and attributes).
 Etsy will announce when the new fields are an active part of the search algorithm [UPDATE: attributes will begin testing as of March 27], but they will not announce any of the testing that may give us some clues.
-[UPDATE: it looks like attributes might have about the same weight as tags, as admin says you can get rid of any tags that are exactly the same as an attribute, but my early testing as of May 20 is giving them extra weight, meaning you would need attributes in addition to tags and titles.
+[UPDATE: it looks like attributes might have about the same weight as tags, as admin says you can get rid of any tags that are exactly the same as an attribute, but my testing as of July 20 is giving them very little weight (after initially giving them extra weight), meaning you might not need attributes in addition to tags and titles for search alone.
 We don't know if Etsy will keep it this way, however].

 Etsy Studio - Etsy's New Website marketplace for DIY

 The announcement about a new crafting website, coming in April, took a lot of people by surprise, but it is a natural expansion of Etsy's long term business plan, which goes well beyond the main website.
 I expect there may be more such announcements in the next few years.